awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Customizations/Guides/4_rowlevelsecuirty.md

 2. Call the Stack **OptimizationManagementDataRoleStack**

-3. In the Parameters section set **CostAccountID** as the ID of Data Collection Account ( where you plan to deploy the OptimizationDataCollectionStack)
+3. In the Parameters section set **CostAccountID** as the ID of Cloud ntelligence Dashboard

 4. Scroll to the bottom and click **Next**